 Dying for a dark escape from the summer heat?
 Horror fans, fear not.
-The approach of warm weather doesn’t mean scary stories are no more.
-If you’re wondering what to read this summer, we’ve got you covered.
+Scary stories are the perfect way to get the chills on a blazing summer day.
+If you’re wondering what to read during the final month of summer, we’ve got you covered.
 Slide your toes in the sand or simply settle into your favorite reading chair at home and pull out one of these great horror novels.
 You’re in for a scary good read.

 After America is completely annihilated by nuclear warheads, a nine-year-old Idaho girl named Swan is humanity’s last hope.
 The young girl received prophetic visions that are the key for the survival of mankind after what many consider to be the “apocalypse.”
 Her visions tell of truly dark and evil force that plans on wiping out any last remnants of civilization, including Swan herself.
 With the help of a homeless woman from Manhattan, an orphaned boy stuck in Idaho, and an unlikely companion, these characters all come together to play their own part in preserving both Swan’s life, and all of humanity.

 When several people fall victim to an unknown force in the Pacific Ocean, professional scuba diver Will Sturman and oceanographer extraordinaire Valerie Martell are on the case.
 Will and Valerie suspect something far fiercer than a great white shark trolls the waters for fresh meat, and it’s up to them to figure out exactly what’s dragging people to their watery graves.
 As they investigate the matter, they soon learn that this mysterious force is ancient and massive, and it plans on migrating to shallower waters to continue feasting on human flesh.
 With time running out, Will and Valerie vow to stop these creatures and prevent them from spreading to other parts of the world.

 House of Bones